 Wales Arts Review is pleased to present a new series of literary vignettes, next up is ‘Snapshot of Grief’ by Nasia Sarwar-Skuse.
-These vignettes will be glimpses into the thinking of the writer and their experiences; from the day-to-day to the extraordinary.
-They might have the intimacy of a diary entry, or have the scope of something much larger.
+These vignettes will be glimpses into the thinking of the writer (aka Nasia in this one) and their experiences; from the day-to-day to the extraordinary.
+They might have the intimacy of a diary entry or have the scope of something much larger.

 It is a cold afternoon and I am in the garden digging into the hard soil planting a raspberry cane.
 In the evening I read to the children and tuck them into their beds.
 Exhausted, I fall into a deep sleep.

 I wake up to the telephone ringing.
 Before I reach it, it stops.
-It is 2am.
+It is 2 am.
 A text message pings; my sister, three words: ‘mum has died’.
 I stare at the phone.
-All is still in the house.
+All are still in the house.
 I can hear my children breathing peacefully, the cat lies curled up at the foot of my bed.
 I wake my husband up.